“It’s more than baseball … It’s life!”

 RBI in Kansas City

-The RBI program at the Boys & Girls Clubs of Greater Kansas City gives boys and girls, ages 5-18, the opportunity to play baseball and softball, all the while learning the importance of teamwork, leadership and life skills.
+Thanks to our presenting sponsor, Royals Charities, the RBI program at the Boys & Girls Clubs of Greater Kansas City gives boys and girls, ages 5-18, the opportunity to play baseball and softball, all the while learning the importance of teamwork, leadership and life skills.

-Thanks to our partners—the Kansas City Royals, KCMO Parks & Recreation Department and the Negro Leagues Baseball Museum—the Boys & Girls Clubs began operating the RBI program in Kansas City in 1996.
+With the help of our partners—the Kansas City Royals, KCMO Parks & Recreation Department and the Negro Leagues Baseball Museum—the Boys & Girls Clubs began operating the RBI program in Kansas City in 1996.
 Since then, the program has continued to grow.
 Click here to join or to learn more about the RBI program in Kansas City.

 Here’s a look at RBI’s evolution: